 “No, it wasn’t dumb.
 You’re not dumb at all, but you don’t understand everything.”

-“When when Arslan and Dirk solved puzzles that was cool.
+“When Arslan and Dirk solved puzzles, that was cool.
 You did a good job setting that up.
 I’d like to solve some real-world puzzles.”

 “Huh, that’s cool,” Steve said.
 “I just want to tell stories.”

 They talked a while longer, the conversation meandering to books and movies, but Curt didn’t really seem engaged.
 He’d apparently thought things through and had really called just to say goodbye.
 “You’re a good guy, Steve,” he said finally.
 “I’ll see you around.”

 Steve, Tess, and Rei finished the adventure Friday night, engaging Raglar and his bodyguards in a long, drawn-out melee of giants, warriors, werewolves, and one very bad-ass werebear, equipped with a flaming sword and magical scale armor taken from an ogre chieftain.
 Karl killed three giants single-handedly before being flattened by a spiked club.
 (A minor inconvenience.
 Werebears are tough to kill.)

 After donning the Crown of Worry, Raglar cowed every challenger, but at last, with a lucky roll that would have made Curt proud, Dirk launched a grapnel and pulled off the crown.
 His mana dispelled, the giant king turned to run, but the defenders hamstrung and butchered him on the very edge of the arena wall, to wild applause from the gladiators massed below.
 Stefan laid down his scythe and picked up the giant’s crown.
 “The lands are free.
 Our work here is done.”

 “No it’s not,” said Rei.
 “We need to add up all the treasure and see if Dirk hits the next rank.”